Foreign Investment in Indonesia

 the value of issued and paid-up capital of at least Rp10.000.000.000,- (ten billion Rupiah) unless regulated otherwise by the prevailing laws and regulations.

-Nevertheless, GR No. 5/2021 provides exemptions on the total investment value, which applies to a PT PMA who intends to engage in (i) large-scale trading; (ii) food and beverages; (iii) construction; and (iv) industrial business.
-Moreover, PR No. 10/2021 provides exemptions where PT PMA may meet the total investment value of equal to less than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of its land and buildings.
-A further illustration of the total investment value requirements in certain sectors can be found below:
+The exemption of total investment value in large-scale trading, food and beverages, construction, and industrial business is also outlined in GR No. 5/2021.
+PR No. 10/2021 provides exemptions for PT PMA meeting a total investment value equal to or less than Rp10.000.000.000,- (ten billion Rupiah) excluding the value of land and buildings.
+This exemption applies to sectors such as technology-based start-ups in Special Economic Zones (KEK).
+Further detailed illustration of the total investment value requirements in certain sectors can be found below:

 The Prohibition to Conclude a Nominee Arrangement

-A nominee agreement is defined as an arrangement where a person holds shares in a company for another person’s benefit.
-This arrangement is strictly prohibited by Law No. 25/2007.
-Consequently, such arrangements are declared null and void by law.
+A nominee agreement is defined as an arrangement wherein an individual holds shares in a company for the benefit of another person.
+Such arrangements are strictly prohibited by Law No. 25/2007.
+Consequently, these arrangements are deemed null and void by law.

 The Obligation to Perform Divestment

-Share divestment is defined as the number of foreign shares that must be offered for sale to Indonesian participants.
-In accordance with previous foreign investment law, namely Law No. 1/1967 as further implemented by GR No. 20/1994, a PT PMA whose capital is wholly owned by foreign citizens and/or legal entities, are required to sell part of their shares to Indonesian citizens and/or Indonesian legal entities after 15 (fifteen) years from commercial operation.
-However, enactment of Law No. 25/2007 removed the general divestment obligation for a PT PMA.
-Presently, the divestment obligation is not applicable to all PT PMAs but only to:
+Share divestment refers to the foreign shares that must be offered for sale to Indonesian participants.
+Under the previous foreign investment laws, specifically Law No. 1/1967, further implemented by GR No. 20/1994, a PT PMA wholly owned by foreign citizens and/or legal entities, was required to sell a portion of its shares to Indonesian citizens and/or Indonesian legal entities after 15 (fifteen) years from the commencement of commercial operations.
+However, the enactment of Law No. 25/2007 removed the general divestment obligation for PT PMA.
+Presently, the divestment obligation applies only to:

 -

-PT PMA whose existing approvals or business licenses are explicitly stated the divestment obligation prior to the enactment of BKPM Reg.
+PT PMA explicitly stated with divestment obligation in existing approvals or business licenses before the enactment of BKPM Reg.
 No. 4/2021; or

 -

-PT PMA who carries out business activities in specific business sectors according to the prevailing laws and regulations.
+PT PMA engaging in business activities in specific sectors as per prevailing laws and regulations.

-The fulfilment of divestment obligation by PT PMA which meets the criteria above is done through a deed that states the agreement of the involved parties concerning the implementation of divestment obligation.
-In addition, divestment of shares may be conducted in 2 (two) ways, namely through (i) direct ownership of Indonesian citizens or Indonesian business entity whose share capital is wholly owned by Indonesian citizens through direct ownership in accordance with the agreement of the parties; and (ii) the domestic capital market.
-Direct ownership as referred before for Indonesian citizens or Indonesian business entity is at least Rp10,000,000,- (ten million Rupiah) for each shareholder.
+The fulfilment of the divestment obligation for PT PMA meeting the above criteria is formalized through a deed stating the agreement of the involved parties regarding the implementation of divestment obligation.
+Additionally, divestment of shares can be carried out in 2 (two) ways: (i) through direct ownership by Indonesian citizens or Indonesian business entities whose share capital is wholly owned by Indonesian citizens, as per the agreement of the parties; and (ii) the domestic capital market.
+Direct ownership by Indonesian citizens or Indonesian business entities requires a minimum of Rp10.000.000,- (ten million Rupiah) for each shareholder.

-After the divestment obligation has been met, the relevant PT PMA is required to make data changes through the OSS system.
-Moreover, the shares ownership of the Indonesian parties as a result of the implementation of divestment of shares, after obtaining approval from the MoLHR, can be resold to individual Indonesia individuals/foreign individuals/Indonesia business entities.
+Upon the fulfillment of the divestment obligation, the respective PT PMA is obligated to update its data through the OSS system.
+Additionally, the shares owned by Indonesian parties resulting from the implementation of share divestment, once approved by the MoLHR, can be subsequently resold to individual Indonesia individuals, foreign individuals or Indonesia business entities.

-Furthermore, BKPM provides exemptions where divestment obligation does not need to be satisfied if the shareholders agree on the following conditions in the corporate deed of the company:
+Moreover, BKPM Reg.
+No. 4/2021 provides exemptions from the divestment obligation does not need to be satisfied if the shareholders agree to the following conditions in the corporate deed of the company:

 -

-if the PT PMA is not 100% (one hundred percent) wholly foreign-owned company, the Indonesian shareholder(s) state that they do not wish to hold or demand for the ownership of the shares from the foreign shareholders in accordance with the provisions of the divestment of shares stated in the approval letter and/or business permit; or
+for PT PMA in which the shares are not 100% (one hundred percent) owned by foreign parties, the Indonesian party states that they do not wish or demand the share ownership per the provisions of the divestment of shares stated in the approval letter and/or business permit; or

 -

-if the PT PMA is a 100% (one hundred percent) wholly foreign-owned company, the shareholder(s) state that they do not have any commitment/agreement with any Indonesian party to sell their shares.
+for PT PMA in which the shares are 100% (one hundred percent) owned by foreign parties, the shareholder(s) state that they do not have any commitment/agreement with any Indonesian parties for sales of shares.

-Lastly, the consequences of not implementing the divestment obligation in the deed should be noted.
-According to Article 14 (9) BKPM Reg.
-No. 4/2021, the shareholders/companies are responsible if there are Indonesian parties who demand the implementation of the divestment obligation in the future.
+It is important to note lastly, there are consequences of not implementing the divestment obligation, particularly for the PT PMA in which the shares are 100% (one hundred percent) owned by foreign parties.
+In such cases, shareholders/companies are responsible if there are Indonesian parties who demand the implementation of the divestment obligation in the future.

 Opening a Bank Account

-Owning a bank account is an important aspect when someone wants to engage in business activities.
-Especially for foreign companies or foreigners who want to conduct transactions in Indonesia, there are many obstacles and additional charges if they do not have a bank account that can accommodate their business needs.
-This will eventually hinder the future cooperation between foreign companies or foreigners and their partners in Indonesia.
-However, Indonesia has many banks that have several different requirements when opening a bank account.
-Thus, it is essential to know the possible required documents needed to smoothen the process of doing business in Indonesia.
+Having a bank account is an important aspect when engaging in business activities, specifically for foreign companies or foreigners who wish to conduct transactions in Indonesia.
+The absence of a suitable bank account that caters to their business needs can lead to obstacles and additional charges, potentially hindering future collaborations between foreign companies or foreigners and their partners in Indonesia.
+Fortunately, Indonesia boasts numerous banks, each having several different requirements for opening a bank account.
+Therefore, understanding the necessary documents is essential to streamline the process of conducting business in Indonesia.

 Bank Account for Indonesian and Non-Indonesian Citizens

-Based on several internal banks’ regulation, to open a bank account for citizens, the following documents needs to be prepared and provided to facilitate the formation of the bank account:
+Based on the regulations of several internal banks, the following documents need to be prepared and provided to facilitate the formation of a bank account for citizens:

 -